dcj/Clojure-GeoSpatial-Study-Group/README.md

 Yuck!

-We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to others.
+We need functions that transform to/from a GeoEDN feature and an `ovid/feature`, and leave the EDN/JSON conversion to other well-established JSON libraries (e.g. `clojure.data.json`, `cheshire`, etc.)
-GeoJSON/GeoEDN Features and FeatureCollections contain a top-level key `type`, should this be transformed into a distinguished namedspaced key (e.g. `:geojson/type`) in the `ovid/feature` properties map?
+GeoJSON/GeoEDN `Feature`s and `FeatureCollection`s contain a top-level key `type`, should this be transformed into a distinguished namedspaced key (e.g. `:geojson/type`) in the `ovid/feature` properties map?

 #### GeoJSON `FeatureCollection` considered harmful